nbittich/mu-search/README.md

 ##### Simple properties
 In the simplest scenario, the properties that need to be searchable map one-by-one on a predicate (path) of the resource.

 In the example below, a search index per user group will be created for documents and users.
-The documetns index contains resources of type `foaf:Document`s with a `title` and `description`.
+The documents index contains resources of type `foaf:Document`s with a `title` and `description`.
 The users index contains `foaf:Person`s with only `fullname` as searchable property.

 ```javascript
 {